 Located south of San Francisco, Silicon Valley is the home of global technologies and start-up companies.
 I went to Cupertino, Mountain View and Palo Alto.

 I was super disappointed to find out Apple doesn’t allow visitors on the Infinite Loop unless you’re affiliated with the workers.
-Only family or friends were allowed, however you still can visit the Apple Store next door.
-After my failed attempt to get into Apple, I drove to Mountain View where Google headquarters are located.
+Only family or friends were allowed, however you still can visit the Apple store next door.
+After my failed attempt to get in, I drove to Mountain View, where the Google headquarters are located.
 It has a visitor center, but there wasn’t much to see other than the cute Android statues in the playground and a merchandise store.
 They also had an outdoor area with colored chairs representing Google’s signature color letters.
 In this area, workers spent their downtime and lunch time.
 The only way you could get inside the buffet restaurant was with an employee badge that you scanned at the door.
-Palo Alto is a nice upper-middle class college town.
-I had a great salad at SweetGreen in Downtown and walked around a little bit.
+So I went to Sweetgreen in Downtown Mountain View, where I had a great salad and walked around for a little bit afterwards.
+Besides being home to the most important tech companies in the world, Palo Alto is a nice upper-middle class college town.

-Here concludes the summary of my trip.
+Here concludes the summary of my trip!
 All in all, San Francisco is a very vibrant and eclectic city.
-It rightfully prides itself on having an incredibly multicultural population, an outstanding cultural scene for art and opera lovers, and one of the best food scenes in the world.
-However, the weather and the topography (having to walk the Mount Everest at every street corner) are huge drawbacks that deter me from ever moving there.
+It rightfully prides itself on having an ethnically diverse population, an outstanding cultural scene for art and opera lovers, and one of the best food scenes in the world.
+However, the weather and the topography (having to walk the Mount Everest on every street corner) are huge drawbacks that deter me from ever moving there.

 Have you been to San Francisco?
 What’s a highlight that you want to share?